Picture This (File Library)

 • Present findings to Stakeholders.

-• Create wireframes and prototypes.
+• Create lo-fi wireframes and prototypes.

 • Perform pre-launch Quality Assurance.